civiccc/twigg/README.md

 verbosity, or a `--debug` or `-d` flag to show debugging information in the event of an error.

+All Twigg commands will attempt to read configuration from `~/.twiggrc`, if present.
+The path to the configuration file can also be set via the `TWIGGRC` variable in the environment.

 ## Development

 Use Bundler when manually running or testing `twigg` subcommands from a local